-From the grave to grace is the short read.
-The sun was shining as 250 plus people started to her grave site from behind the horse drawn hearse.
-As her casket was carried to the grave, an A chord began across the strings of my friends fiddle.
-Then it moved to the D to the G to the D then to the Bm.
-On this note, I cried as I heard “wretch like me” hum through my tears.
-Nothing finalizes finality like seeing your wife lowered 6 feet in the ground as you realize all the stuggle(s) we went through to beat these tumors just vanished into thin air.
-What remained was the reality that my life would never ever be the same again.
+From the grave to grace is a short read.
+The sun was shining as 250 plus people started to her gravesite from behind the horse-drawn hearse.
+As they carried her casket to the grave, an A chord began across the strings of my friend’s fiddle.
+Then it moved from the D to the G back to the D, then to the Bm.
+On this note, I cried as I heard, “wretch like me” hum through my tears.
+Nothing finalizes finality like seeing your wife lowered 6 feet in the ground as you realize all the struggles(s) we went through to beat these tumors just vanished into thin air.
+What remained was the cold hard reality that my life would never be the same again.

 I grew up a pentecostal kid.
-When the church was unlocked, we were there.
+When the doors at the church were unlocked, we were there.
 I struggled to be a good Christian boy.
 I never felt I was doing enough right to stay in God’s good grace.
-It was if he was always there looking to punish me for my sins.
-I was frightened as hell that I would not get into Heaven when I died.
-The childhood years struggled on with my faith as I finally threw up my hands and said “to heck with this!”
-When I turned 18, I moved out.
-That was the last time I attended church.
+It was as if he was always there looking to punish me for my sins.
+As a child, I was frightened as hell that I would not get into Heaven when I died.
+The childhood years meandered on, and I struggled with my faith.
+I finally threw up my hands and said, “to heck with this!”
+When I turned 18, I moved out and never looked back.
+That was the last time I attended a church regularly.

 Moved from Oklahoma to Dallas in 1996 and formed a band.
-One band led to another, then to another, until I formed the most debaucherious band, Speedtrucker.
+One band led to another, then to another, until I formed the most debaucherous band, Speedtrucker.
 We had some success, but we had more “good times” than was allowed by law.
 I pushed through my early 20’s and 30’s living as a carefree musician, dabbling in mildly successful businesses in between binges.
-I was basically living the feelgood big city dream with no regard to my childhood up bringing.
+I was basically living the feelgood big city dream with no regard to my childhood upbringing.
 I had become a staunch agnostic and had convinced myself that it’s foolish that someone could define God.

 In 2009, Lindy was diagnosed with a Glioblastoma brain tumor and given 12 months or less.
-Within weeks of her first diagnosis, we went to Duke for a second opinion.
-The second opinion was worse.
+Within weeks of her first diagnosis, we went to Duke for a second opinion; the second opinion was even worse.
 They had upgraded her tumor to stage 4.
 She cried for the first time.
-Lindy is one strong woman and tears rarely find their way to her face.
+Lindy is one strong woman, and tears rarely found their way to her face.
 I had determined right then and there that she wouldn’t go through this as a single woman and that she would want for nothing.
-I had already started a job at the end of 2008 that would more than support her lifestyle and I was putting everything into helping her create a worry free home environment.
+I had already started a job at the end of 2008 that would more than support her lifestyle, and I was committed to helping her create a worry-free home environment.

-I proposed to her in Jackson Square in New Orleans later that year with the biggest ring money can buy, money I didn’t really have at all.
-We planned to get married in August 2010 in Italy, and thats just what we did despite the 12 month death sentence.
-We got married on Lake Como, Italy in a fairytale dream and we spent almost a month, after the ceremony, traveling all of Italy.
+I proposed to her in Jackson Square in New Orleans later that year with the biggest ring money can buy, the money I didn’t have at all.
+We planned to get married in August 2010 in Italy, and that’s just what we did despite the 12-month death sentence.
+We got married on Lake Como, Italy, in a fairytale-like dream, and we spent almost a month, after the ceremony, traveling all of Italy.

 Three weeks after Lindy’s original diagnosis, she started fundraising for the National Brain Tumor Society by doing the DFW Brain Tumor Walk.
-With only 3-4 weeks to fundraise, as opposed to the other teams who had3 months, Lindy was #1 team and individual fundraiser that year, and every year for 2010-2013.
-The first year the team theme and shirts were “The Walk for Jacque”.
-She named all of her tumors after frenchmen.
+With only 3-4 weeks to fundraise, as opposed to the other teams who had three months, Lindy was the #1 team and individual fundraiser that year and every year for 2010-2013.
+The first year the team theme and shirts were “The Walk for Jacque.”
+She named all of her tumors after Frenchmen.
 Not sure why, but Jacque was her first tumor she beat and the one that would eventually come back and kill her.

-February 6, 2013 Lindy lost her fight with Jacque.
-She spent the last 26 of her 37 days on earth in a rehab hospital trying to regain her motor, speech and occupational skills.
+February 6, 2013, Lindy lost her fight with Jacque.
+She spent the last 26 of her 37 days on earth in a rehab hospital trying to regain her motor, speech, and occupational skills.
 She was sent home when they told me there was nothing more they could do.
-Her last MRI showed the tumor had spread everywhere.
+Her last MRI showed that the tumor had spread everywhere.
 She spent 11 days in our home under hospice care.
 The morning she passed away, I ran out the back door, through our gate, and started walking the path the city is cutting near our house to White Rock Lake.
-No care that it was starting to rain.
-Crying and confused, the sun seemed to find my face when it peeked through the clouds, as if almost her saying good-bye.
+I didn’t care that it was starting to rain.
+Crying and confused, the sun seemed to find my face when it peeked through the clouds as if almost her saying good-bye.
 At that moment, I had realized that walking was very cathartic for me.
-I had remembered a movie I had seen a few years prior (as I see about 5 movies a week at the theater, no joke) about a walk in Spain called The Way.
+I had remembered a movie I had seen a few years prior (as I see about five movies a week at the theater, no joke) about a walk in Spain called The Way.
 I remember I felt a connection to this movie but never knew why it impacted me so much out of the 100’s of movies I have seen, but it connected.

 We buried Lindy a week after she died.
 During that week, I thought a lot about that movie, walking, getting away, and grieving by myself.
 While looking for any last wishes she could have written for the funeral, I found a can in one of her bottom drawers, and it had $8000 cash in it.
 In a very livid minute, my mind swirled to this walk in Spain.
-I took that as a sign that I needed to go to Spain.
+I took that money as a sign that I needed to go to Spain.
 Three days after she was buried, I was on a flight to Barcelona.
-I had zero clue what I was doing.
+I had zero clue about what I was doing.
 I just went.
+(EDT)